rmrbytes/sia/docs/02_features.md

 # Features: Current & Future

-1. **Docker Containers**: This entire farm of servers are orchestrated via docker containers.
-In tandem with the configuration files administrators can use resources suiting their needs.
+1. **Docker Containers**: SIA’s entire server farm is orchestrated via Docker containers, offering flexible deployment options.
+Administrators can adjust resource allocation to fit their environment and scale up as needed.
+Configuration files make it easy to modify and manage server settings.

-2. **Embedding models**: Sia gives flexibilty to adminstators to use any model that is suits their requirement.
-The embedding server in the current version supports any model of the **Sentence Tranformer** type.
-This is over 200 models.
-Check the list on [Huggingface](https://huggingface.co/models?sort=trending&search=sentence-transformers).
+2. **Flexible Embedding Models**: SIA empowers administrators to select the embedding model that best fits their needs.
+The embedding server in the current version supports any **Sentence Transformer** model, giving access to over 200 models.
+Explore the full list on [Hugging Face](https://huggingface.co/models?sort=trending&search=sentence-transformers) to find the model that suits your data and requirements.

-3. **Inference platforms**: Currently supports the [vLLM](https://github.com/vllm-project/vllm).
-Work is currently in progress to add [TGI](https://github.com/huggingface/text-generation-inference), the Text Generation Inference by HuggingFace and [Ollama](https://ollama.com)
+3. **Inference Platforms**: SIA currently supports the [vLLM](https://github.com/vllm-project/vllm) platform, optimized for efficient, high-speed language generation.
+Future support is planned for [TGI](https://github.com/huggingface/text-generation-inference) (Text Generation Inference) by Hugging Face and [Ollama](https://ollama.com), enabling even broader compatibility with open-source LLMs.

-4. **Text Generation modes**: The only Text Generation mode that Sia currently supports is Chat or Conversational mode, where a user can have a conversation about a topic.
+4. **Text Generation Modes**: Currently, SIA supports a Chat or Conversational mode, allowing users to engage in a continuous conversation on topics configured per agent.
+Future releases may introduce additional modes based on community feedback.

-5. **Retrieval Augmented Generation**: Fundamentally, Sia is designed to create agents using RAG which is doucment based text generation.
-Sia makes the entire process of creating chunks from the document using embedding models and retrieving them to be shared with the inference server an easy task.

-6. **Text-Gen parameters**: Currently, Sia is configured to accept text generation parameters like temperature, max-tokens etc set by the Admin.
-In subsequent versions we are enabling it at the user-level.

-> We would like folks to use [issues on github](https://github.com/rmrbytes/sia/issues) to suggest new features.
+5. **Retrieval-Augmented Generation (RAG)**: SIA is purpose-built for document-based text generation using RAG.
+The platform streamlines the process of chunking documents with embedding models, managing retrieval, and integrating with inference servers.
+This architecture simplifies the creation of intelligent agents powered by RAG.

+6. **Text Generation Parameters**: SIA allows administrators to configure generation parameters—such as temperature, max tokens, and top-p—via environment variables.
+These control the style and depth of generated responses.
+In upcoming versions, we plan to support user-level customization, allowing end-users to adjust parameters dynamically.

+7. **Extensibility for New Features**: SIA is designed to be modular, and the development roadmap includes enhancing customization options, adding more inference models, and expanding user-level configuration.

+> **We welcome your input!** Use the [issues section on GitHub](https://github.com/rmrbytes/sia/issues) to suggest features, provide feedback, and help shape SIA’s future.

 [Back to Documentation](/docs/README.md)